wwucla/wwucla.github.io/_posts/2024-09-10-inference-optimization.md

   Table: Selective Precision used in Switch Transformer (FP32 for router and FP16 everywhere else)
 </p>

-There are more developments in MoE, which I can cover in a dedicated note.
+There are more developments in MoE, which are too much to be included in this note.
+I will cover them in a dedicated note in the future.

 <!-- TOC --><a name="implementation--system-optimization"></a>
 ## Implementation / System Optimization